 The ESL School at NYFA offers one accommodation in New York City through the New York Film Academy.
 Housing can be booked directly through the New York Film Academy's housing coordinator.
-A limited number of singles and doubles are offered and bed spaces are subject to availability.
+Shared double occupancy rooms are offered and bed spaces are subject to availability.